elambert2014/bullion/README.md

 Sample config file:

-create a file and name it Bullion.conf
+create a file and name it bullion.conf

 And copy/paste the following contents: